A tender and buttery scone recipe with your choice of nuts and fruit.

 Directions

-- Pre-heat oven to 400F and grease a baking sheet.
+- Pre-heat oven to 400F and grease a baking sheet or cover with parchment.
 Mix dry ingredients well.
-Cut in butter until the mixture resembles coarse pebbles.
-Beat together egg, vanilla, and buttermilk, add to dry ingredients.
-Mix briefly.
+Chop the butter until it resembles coarse pebbles.
+For flaky scones the butter must not soften, so I take my stick of butter right out of the freezer.
+Beat together egg, vanilla, and buttermilk.
+Add to the dough and mix briefly.
 Add nuts and fruit or chips, mix.
-Turn dough out on well-floured cutting board.
+Turn dough out on a well-floured cutting board.
 Knead briefly, working in enough flour to make a stiff dough.
-Shape into rectangle about 1-1/2 inches thick.
+Shape into a rectangle about 1-1/2 inches thick.
 If desired, sprinkle with sprinkles, colored sugar or sanding sugar.
 Cut into 12 squares.
-Bake for 20 minutes or until golden and edges are lightly browned.
+Bake for 18 or 20 minutes or until golden and edges are lightly browned.
 Scones are best enjoyed fresh and warm out of the oven, but you must let them cool for at least 5 minutes before eating them, or they will fall apart.
 Enjoy while fresh.

 Notes